 By the way, there are some digital platforms and online places any company in China cannot ignore.
 Generally speaking, the first investment in the digital eco-system a company must include are:

 - Have a website written in Chinese and hosted in China.
-The website must have a good design and quality images to be considered attractive, and the language obviously must be correct (take in consideration that Chinese is consider the most difficult language on earth)
+The website must have a good design and quality images to be considered attractive, and the language obviously must be correct (take into consideration that Chinese is considered the most difficult language on earth)

 - Have at least one social media account: there are an infinite number of social media in China and are becoming the most important place to build brand awareness and nurture your audience.

 Our guide end here.
 If you want to know more about the Chinese financial market, feel free to contact us.

 SEO China Agency is a digital marketing agency based in China, Shanghai.
 Our team has helped several companies to enter the Chinese market and strengthen their position in China.